firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Initial-Setup/Setting-up-your-Manager-Instance.rst

       .. include:: /../scripts/machine-launch-script.sh
          :code: bash

-   When your instance boots, this will install a compatible set of all the dependencies needed to run FireSim on your instance using conda.
+   When your instance boots, this will install a compatible set of all the dependencies needed to run FireSim on your instance using Conda.

 #.
 Double check your configuration.
 The most common misconfigurations that may require repeating this process include: